meziantou/Meziantou.GitLabClient/docs/coverage.md

 - [ ] [Get a Release by a tag name](https://docs.gitlab.com/ee/api/releases/#get-a-release-by-a-tag-name) `GET /projects/:id/releases/:tag_name`
     - [ ] `id`: The ID or URL-encoded path of the project.
     - [ ] `tag_name`: The Git tag the release is associated with.
+    - [ ] `include_html_description`: If true, a response includes HTML rendered Markdown of the release description.
 - [ ] [List Releases](https://docs.gitlab.com/ee/api/releases/#list-releases) `GET /projects/:id/releases`
     - [ ] `id`: The ID or URL-encoded path of the project.
     - [ ] `order_by`: The field to use as order.
 Either released_at (default) or created_at.
     - [ ] `sort`: The direction of the order.
 Either desc (default) for descending order or asc for ascending order.
+    - [ ] `include_html_description`: If true, a response includes HTML rendered Markdown of the release description.
 - [ ] [Update a release](https://docs.gitlab.com/ee/api/releases/#update-a-release) `PUT /projects/:id/releases/:tag_name`
     - [ ] `id`: The ID or URL-encoded path of the project.
     - [ ] `tag_name`: The Git tag the release is associated with.